This post was first published in 2021, but has since been republished with some of the best new books for women with autism.

 Aspergirls by Rudy Simone was the first book I bought when I first started learning more about autism, and it’s a great starting point for women with autism and the people who love them.

-It talks about the challenges of being a woman with autism, but also the strengths and unique perspectives that are often overlooked.
+It talks about the challenges of being a woman with autism, as well as the strengths and unique perspectives that are often overlooked.
 And that, especially when you’re a young woman, is so important to keep in mind.

 22 Things a Woman with Asperger’s Syndrome Wants Her Partner to Know by Rudy Simone

-If Iain could add any books to this list, it would probably be this one.
-During the nearly six years we’ve been together, he’s needed to learn a lot about my quirks, strengths, and weaknesses.
+If Iain could add any books about autism to this list, it would probably be this guide by Rudy Simone.
+During the eight years we’ve been together, he’s needed to learn a lot about my quirks, strengths, and weaknesses.

 This book by Rudy Simone is a really handy way to explain ASD to partners and open up conversations about the support you need from them (and when to be left alone).